 An enquiry-based approach to learning will allow teachers to assess children against the National curriculum expectations for History.
-The impact of this type of curriculum can be constantly monitored through both formative and summative assessment opportunities.
+The impact of our scheme can be constantly monitored through both formative and summative assessment opportunities.
 Opportunities for children to present their findings using their historical skills will form part of the assessment process in each unit.